Sleep Problems and the Elderly

 Smith also advises patients to speak up if they see their partner gasping during sleep or if they find themselves awakened by their own gasping.
 Shortness of breath and excessive daytime drowsiness can both be indicative of sleep apnea, a serious condition in which breathing repeatedly stops and starts while you’re asleep.
 There are several types of sleep apnea, each with a different cause.
 Diagnosis often depends on the study, and treatments range from surgery to home continuous positive airway pressure (CPAP) machines.

 Sleep-Related Mood or Behavioral Changes

 Everyone’s a little extra grumpy after a crummy night of rest, but communication specialist Jackie Gutierrez of St. Paul’s Senior Services warns that “increased mood swings, sundowning behavior, confusion and memory loss are signs you should consult your doctor.”

 That’s because those symptoms are associated with dementia-related sleep changes and tend to be especially prevalent among those with Alzheimer’s Disease.
 As Alzheimer’s progresses, patients may spend as much as 40 percent of the night awake and then make up for the lack of rest by dozing during the day.

 How to Improve Your Sleep (At Any Age)

 One thing almost all experts agree on: great sleep sometimes takes work.
 If you’re not resting as comfortably or as long as you’d like, try the following tips.

 - Cut back on coffee and tea.
 The older we are, the longer it takes to metabolize caffeine, and what you drink in the morning could still affect you at night.

 - Create a sleep-conducive environment.
 “Sleeping in a dark, cool environment, void of technology, is ideal,” says Smith.

 - Seek out interaction during the day.
-Getting involved with your community, staying active and engaging in meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.
+Getting involved with your community, staying active, and engaging in the meaningful conversation exercise your brain and your body so you’re ready for rest once it’s lights out.

 - Play white noise or nature sounds.
 This helps drown out the neighbors or traffic noise, allowing you to drift off more easily.